The Right to Bear Arms: Gunship Kits for America’s C-130s

 - Defense Update – Griffin Small Tactical Munition.
 Griffin and STM are actually 2 separate weapons.
 Explains the difference between Griffin A (used on the MC-130W) and Griffin B.

 - Lockheed Martin – Scorpion.
 Small precision glide weapon similar to NG’s Viper Strike and Raytheon’s Griffin.
+No longer listed on the Products page.

 - DID – Mortars from Aircraft?
 The Shadow Knows… Small RQ-7 UAVs could soon carry GPS-guided mortars, and other weapons.